breki/demeton/pomodoro-Demeton.md

+﻿- extract (or refactor) a method for saving PNG files that accepts optional HeightsArray and saves `.none` file if None and level > 0
-﻿- add the actual resampling and saving to `processNextCommand`
+- add the actual downsampling and saving to `processNextCommand`
-- log merging and resampling

-- test resampling through the console
+- test downsampling through the console

 ## Fri 15.11.
+- Extracted the higher tile-creating logic from  `processNextCommand` into a separate method to be more testable.
 - A lot of wiring and refactoring.

 ## Thu 14.11.